computational-imaging/nlos-fk/README.md

 #### Non-Planar Scene
 A non-planar scene consisting of two retroreflective letters was captured by scanning a deformed projector screen.
 We include the measurements, calibration files, and reconstructed 3D volumes using f-k migration or filtered backprojection. `The nonplanar_reconstruction.m` file can be run to load the measurements and generate the reconstructions.
 See the file for additional details.

+#### Non-Confocal Scene
+The non-confocal processing is shown for an example scene from the [Zaragosa NLOS dataset](https://graphics.unizar.es/nlos_dataset.html).
+Before running the function, download the non-confocal dataset from the Zaragosa webpage or using this [direct link](https://drive.google.com/uc?export=download&id=1HZrlcSnme0qDLWanOlHgK2OgwLBeU6JX).

 #### Phase Retrieval
 A hybrid-input output phase retrieval algorithm can be used to process the teaser scene by running the `hio_reconstruction.m` file.
 We include the measurement volume used for processing, as well as full-resolution reconstructions of the initial volume and after 50 iterations of the algorithm.